Memphis Water Quality at a Glance

 Flush Your Pipes

-If water has been sitting in pipes for several hours, run cold water for 2-3 minutes until noticeably cooler before using for drinking or cooking.
-This is especially important for homes with older plumbing that may contain lead components.
+If water has been sitting in pipes for several hours — overnight, or after returning from holiday — run cold water for 15–30 seconds before using it for drinking or cooking.
+This is especially important for homes with older plumbing.
+MLGW recommends this as a simple precaution regardless of whether lead lines have been confirmed at your address.

 Glass of clean water